 A Wider World

 The Jewellery Museum in Pforzheim, Germany, houses a significant collection of non-Western jewellery.
 The collection was assembled by Eva and Peter Herion, and I have had the good fortune of seeing it a couple of years ago.
-In December 2021, the redesigned exhibition will be opened and I have been in touch with Isabel Schmidt-Mappes of the museum to learn about the concepts behind the new exposition.
+In March 2023, the redesigned exhibition has opened and I have been in touch with Isabel Schmidt-Mappes of the museum to learn about the concepts behind the new exposition.
 It is my great pleasure to present you with this guest contribution by the Jewellery Museum: a view on intertwined histories, cultural contacts and cultural contexts.
-As a jewellery researcher, I can’t stress the importance of the context of jewellery enough, and I can hardly wait for December to arrive so we can visit the redesigned exhibition…!
+As a jewellery researcher, I can’t stress the importance of the context of jewellery enough, and so this redesigned exhibition is exciting!

 What Is Jewellery?
 Criss-cross through the Jewellery Museum’s collections

 What looks like an octagon formed by two intersecting squares is in fact a small box complemented by triangles on the sides.
 Made of silver set with turquoise, it is called Ga’u, and was created in Lhasa in the 20th century (see the photo below, shown on the left, photo Petra Jaschke/Schmuckmuseum).
 It is juxtaposed with a blue brooch of comparable size, crafted from blue steel mesh and silver by Than Truc Nguyen in Berlin in 2012 (shown on the right, photo Schmuckmuseum).
 The two objects share similarities in colour and form: both are a shade of blue, and they are based on geometrical shapes.
 However, there is an essential difference between them.
 The former is an amulet case, originally worn by Tibetan noblewomen to both ward off evil and conjure up protective spirits, whereas the latter is a piece of contemporary jewellery, whose moiré effect plays with appearance and reality, resembling a glittering gemstone when the incident light is at a certain angle.
 This pairing may be surprisingly unusual, but it invites visitors to take the time to get a feel for the objects’ individual character. »We’re showcasing the objects on the basis of universal design principles,« says Cornelie Holzach, the museum’s Director.
-Commonalities and differences – across putative boundaries in terms of culture, region or era – are the focus of the new presentation of the Herion bequest, which will be on display at Pforzheim’s Jewellery Museum from early December 2021.
+Commonalities and differences – across putative boundaries in terms of culture, region or era – are the focus of the new presentation of the Herion bequest.

 Jewellery in a wider scope